 Is the SSD oven trick a temporary or permanent fix?

 The life expectancy of a baked SSD depends.
 If the problem was a bad solder joint from the factory, its prognosis is rather good.
 If some of the drive’s components run so hot that they damage their solder joints, the problem will probably happen again.
 The latter problem is unusual, especially for SSDs.
-They don’t normally run hot like video cards.
+They don’t normally run hot enough to crack solder joints.

 Baking SSDs repeatedly shouldn’t damage the chips or the board, as long as you don’t preheat the oven.
 Too much heat too fast shocks the board, but an oven with ramp-up time is fine.
 Heat is bad for computer chips while they’re working.
 But powered off, the chips shouldn’t care about heat.
-Baking repeatedly probably isn’t good for the plastic SATA and power connectors though.
+Some chips even seem to like it.
+Baking repeatedly isn’t great for the plastic SATA and power connectors though.

-If I had an SSD that I had to throw back into the oven from time to time to keep it working, I certainly wouldn’t use it in a computer I needed to rely on.
+If I had an SSD that I had to throw back into the oven more than once to keep it working, I certainly wouldn’t use it in a computer I needed to rely on.